Dawn Cunningham: Development

+The character was the first member of the Cunningham family to be introduced to the serial.
 Dawn is described as "spirited, independent and friendly to everyone ... her friends could always rely on Dawn for a shoulder to cry on".
 The Liverpool Echo described her as an "easy-going interior designer.
 She was someone who had time for everyone and a shoulder to cry on."
 The Independent described her as the "equally stunning" friend of Natasha and questioned how she could balance "wild weekends and the emotional demands of a divorced mother with a toyboy?" before asking "Will anyone care?"
+The character's home life is troubled, she frequently clashes with her mother's "troublesome" new boyfriend Terry Williams (Ian Puleston-Davies), and has to cope with her younger siblings Max Cunningham (Ben Sheriff) and Cindy Cunningham (Hayley Fairclough) wanting to live with their father.